 No, we have the following types of ads - Au Pairs, Au Pair Plus, Nannies, Babysitter, Childminder, Elderly Care, and Mothers' Help.

-I am looking for a live in aupair to join us to look after my two girls 12 and 8yrs of...
+I am looking for a live in or live out Au Pair to help look after my three...